 → As a solution to this, some users suggested buying various types of craft materials and cutting to size (for example, the kind of plastic mesh used for cross-stitch).
 That’s certainly possible, but be careful what you buy.
 Make sure the plastic is BPA free – otherwise, at high temperatures you may pretty much defeat the purpose of trying to eat healthier food!

-On a positive note, almost 500 people who have purchased this unit give it a five star rating.
+On a positive note, a big majority of people who have purchased this unit give it a five star rating.
 They find the limited temperature settings to be adequate and report good results with a wide range of foods.
 Many also like the fact that it is easy to operate, runs quietly, and has a large capacity.
 With 620 Watts, it will dry foods much faster than lower wattage units or those without a fan.(Back to Top)

 Wattage & Voltage